LukeShortCloud/gameos-unlock/README.md

 ## Requirements

-- 1x PC with Playtron GameOS 1.0 Stable Release (1.0.0.30) or newer installed
+- 1x PC with Playtron GameOS 1.1.8.0 or newer installed
 - 1x PC with Linux, macOS, or Windows installed to manage GameOS remotely
     - [Windows Subsystem for Linux (WSL) 2](https://learn.microsoft.com/en-us/windows/wsl/install) is required for Windows users
         - Open "WSL" (not "Command Prompt") to run commands